Cody Michaels: Professional wrestling career

 Keenan played college football prior to becoming a professional wrestler.
-He was trained by Dominic DeNucci in Pittsburgh, alongside friends Mick Foley, Brian Hildebrand, and former college teammate Shane Douglas.
+He was trained by Dominic DeNucci in Pittsburgh, alongside friends Mick Foley, Brian Hildebrand, and former college roommate Shane Douglas.

-Beginning in 1986, Michaels wrestled for United States Wrestling Association (USWA), World Wrestling Federation (WWF), Extreme Championship Wrestling (ECW), National Wrestling Alliance (NWA), and American Wrestling Association (AWA).
+Beginning in 1986, Michaels wrestled under the name Dante DeNucci because of his close bond to, and respect for his trainer Dominic DeNucci.
+He initially traveled the Northeastern and Midwestern independent wrestling territories as one half of the Heartbreakers Tag team with partner Dick Flanagan.
+Michaels wrestled for United States Wrestling Association (USWA), World Wrestling Federation (WWF), Extreme Championship Wrestling (ECW), National Wrestling Alliance (NWA), and American Wrestling Association (AWA).
 During his in-ring career, his tag team partners included Jeff Jarrett, Douglas, Foley, Jerry Lynn, Bill Dundee, and DeNucci himself.
 Michaels' opponents included Steve Austin, Eddie Gilbert, Foley, The Iron Sheik, The Fabulous Ones, and Douglas.
-Michaels previously was part of a tag team known as The Heartbreakers, with Dick Flanagan, in the late 1980s that was managed by "Captain" Lou Albano for a time.
+Michaels' previous tag team, The Heartbreakers, was managed for a time in the late 1980's by "Captain" Lou Albano.

 In March 1991 Michaels was seriously injured in a match against John Tatum at the Sportatorium in Dallas, Texas.
 He sustained a broken neck which eventually led to the end of his in-ring career.